Lumiwealth/lumibot/README.md

 # Quickstart

-Currently only alpaca is available as a brokerage service.
+Currently Alpaca and Interactive Brokers are available as a brokerage services.
 This quickstart is about using Alpaca services.
+After the quickstart will be instructions specific to Interactive Brokers.

 1) Install the package on your computer
 ```shell